 - bandage the face to minimise bruising and swelling

-It usually takes two to three hours, and most people need to stay in hospital overnight.
+It usually takes 2 to 3 hours, and most people need to stay in hospital overnight.

 Pain relief is provided if you experience any discomfort afterwards.

-It takes about two to four weeks to fully recover from a facelift.
+It takes about 2 to 4 weeks to fully recover from a facelift.
 You need to take this time off work.

-Bruising is visible for at least two weeks.
-It could take up to six to nine months to see the full effect of the facelift.
+Bruising is visible for at least 2 weeks.
+It could take up to 6 to 9 months to see the full effect of the facelift.

-You won't be able to drive for a number of days after the operation – your surgeon would advise about this.
+You will not be able to drive for a number of days after the operation – your surgeon would advise about this.

-You will have to avoid showering and getting the bandages wet for the first two days, and avoid strenuous activity, saunas and massages for at least two weeks.
+You will have to avoid showering and getting the bandages wet for the first 2 days, and avoid strenuous activity, saunas and massages for at least 2 weeks.